 Across the world there is growing support for NB-IoT this year, with the global private narrowband- Internet of Things (NB-IoT) Market expected to register a steady expansion at a CAGR of 92.1% between 2020 and 2025.

 It’s not only operators that are backing NB-IoT.
 Manufacturers, business owners and technology vendors are also coming together to create solutions that exploit the standard for maximum returns and to deliver a consistent quality of service.
 Solutions provider Avnet Silica, for instance, is now using BICS’ SIM for Things IoT global solution to provide 2G, 3G, 4G, NB-IoT and LTE-M/Cat-M1 connectivity for its OEM customers.
 By connecting to our global network and using Avnet Silica’s eUICC (Embedded Universal Integrated Circuit Card) technology, the company’s customers can connect their IoT devices to more than 700 mobile operators around the world, and easily switch networks depending on quality and coverage.
-Manufacturers can benefit from one of the world’s largest NB-IoT/LTE-M technology coverage providers, where BICS offers connectivity in 30 countries, allowing for lower power consumption, easy provisioning, and creating new commercial opportunities.
+Manufacturers can benefit from one of the world’s largest NB-IoT/LTE-M technology coverage providers, where BICS offers connectivity in 30 countries, allowing for lower power consumption, easy provisioning, real time data, and creating new commercial opportunities.

 BICS is primed to help operators to deploy NB-IoT technology and leverage our partnerships with leading electronics and device manufactures to create new business opportunities.
 Equipped with the right intelligence and insight, we’re helping to open new roaming revenue streams for operators around the world.
 And helping more robots roam free!